wisr/building.wisr.io/src/pages/new-admin-dashboard/index.md

 Logging into your Wisr admin account used to be a little…_daunting_.
 While we had a lot of great data for you to check out, it wasn’t always easy to quickly infer what was new and what action items you needed to take care of.
 After talking with admins from many of our schools, we knew it was about time to show the admin site some love ❤️.

-We're excited to share with you the new Wisr admin dashboard 📈:
+We're excited to share with you the new Wisr admin dashboard:

 ![Image of Wisr's updated admin dashboard with network counts and data infographics](./admin-dashboard.png)